First Time to Kava

 The wrap on buying and trying kava for the first time

-If the first time you buy and try kava, you follow these four steps, you are guaranteed to experience the many positive relaxation benefits this amazing natural herb can deliver.
+The first time you buy and try kava, follow the four steps above and you are sure to experience the many positive relaxation benefits of this amazing natural herb.

-Here’s hoping your first experience of drinking kava is a GREAT one!
-Let’s us know in the comments below.
+We hope your first experience of drinking kava is a GREAT one.
+Bula!